Bloodlesss/fedex-test/README.md

 ## OwnerShip

-I do not own any of the images used in the app, this app is not designed to be used for commercial use and is only deployed for the specific purpose to fulfil FedEx Intreview Requirments.
+I do not own any of the images used in the app, this app is not designed to be used for commercial use and is only deployed for the specific purpose to show the level of angular developement.